SkettiSouls/Minix/README.md

-It is far easier to just download the server pack to your computer, do whatever it is the modpack author wants you to do to populate files and folders, adjust things to your liking, and wrap it all up in a `start.sh` script that you either write yourself or adapt from one of the scripts provided with the modpack.
+It is far easier to just download the server pack to your computer, do whatever it is the modpack author wants you to do to populate files and folders, adjust things to your liking, and wrap it all up in a start script that you either write yourself or adapt from one of the scripts provided with the modpack.
+A general purpose default is generated for you.

 You can also use the package `curseforge-server-downloader` which is exposed by this flake.
 [Link to its Github page](https://github.com/Malpiszonekx4/curseforge-server-downloader)